How to protect your baby against allergies

 - Version audio

-Allergies can be really distressing for any child but particularly for babies.
+Allergies can be distressing for any child but particularly for babies.
 This is because they don't understand what is happening to them and therefore become distressed.
 This can be upsetting to watch as a parent.
-Fortunately, there are things you can do to protect your baby against allergies and ease their symptoms.
+However, there are things you can do to protect your baby against allergies and ease their symptoms.

 Dans cet article: